-- (A) On September 7, 2010, we entered into redemption agreements (the "Redemption Agreements") with David Gladstone, our Chairman and Chief Executive Officer, and Laura Gladstone, a Managing Director of the Adviser and the daughter of Mr. Gladstone, in connection with the maturity of secured promissory notes executed by Mr. Gladstone on August 23, 2001, in the principal amount of \$5.9 million and by Ms. Gladstone on July 13, 2006, in the principal amount \$0.3 million (collectively, the "Notes").
+- On September 7, 2010, we entered into redemption agreements (the "Redemption Agreements") with David Gladstone, our Chairman and Chief Executive Officer, and Laura Gladstone, a Managing Director of the Adviser and the daughter of Mr. Gladstone, in connection with the maturity of secured promissory notes executed by Mr. Gladstone on August 23, 2001, in the principal amount of \$5.9 million and by Ms. Gladstone on July 13, 2006, in the principal amount \$0.3 million (collectively, the "Notes").
 Mr. and Ms. Gladstone originally executed the Notes to facilitate their payment of the exercise price of certain stock options (the "Options") to acquire shares of our common stock.
 Concurrently with the execution of the Notes, we, together with Mr. and Ms. Gladstone entered into stock pledge agreements (collectively, the "Pledge Agreements"), pursuant to which Mr. and Ms. Gladstone granted to us a first priority security interest in the Pledged Collateral (as defined in the respective Pledge Agreements), which included 393,334 and 18,334 shares, respectively, of our common stock that Mr. and Ms. Gladstone acquired pursuant to the exercise of the Options (collectively, the "Pledged Shares").
 In addition, a certain amount of Mr. Gladstone's common shares of Gladstone Land Corporation ("Gladstone Land") were pledged by Mr. Gladstone to fully collateralize Mr. Gladstone's Note.
 The Redemption Agreements provide that, pursuant to the terms and conditions thereof, we will automatically accept and retire the Pledged Shares in partial or full satisfaction, as applicable, of Mr. and Ms. Gladstone's obligations to us under the Notes at such time, if ever, that the trading price of our common stock reaches \$15 per share.
 In entering into the Redemption Agreements, we reserved all of our existing rights under the Notes and the Pledge Agreements, including, but not limited to, the ability to foreclose on the Pledged Collateral at any time.
-On March 30, 2011, June 27, 2011 and September 26, 2011, Mr. Gladstone paid down an aggregate amount of \$3.2 million of the principal balance of his Note, leaving a principal balance of \$2.7 million outstanding as of December 31 and September 30, 2012.
-In connection with these payments, we released our first priority security interest on 210,000 common shares of Mr. Gladstone's Pledged Shares, leaving a balance of 183,334 common shares of the Company in Pledged Collateral from Mr. Gladstone as of December 31 and September 30 2012 - (B) An event of default was triggered under this Note by virtue of Mr. Gladstone's failure to repay the amount outstanding within five business days of August 23, 2010.
+On March 30, 2011, June 27, 2011 and September 26, 2011, Mr. Gladstone paid down an aggregate amount of \$3.2 million of the principal balance of his Note, leaving a principal balance of \$2.7 million outstanding as of September 30, 2012.
+In addition, on February 12, 2013 and March 26, 2013, Mr. Gladstone paid down an aggregate of \$1.8 million of the principal balance of his Note, leaving a principal balance of \$0.9 million outstanding as of March 31, 2013.
+In connection with these aggregated principal payments totaling \$5.0 million made over the last two years, we released our first priority security interest on 210,000 common shares of Mr. Gladstone's Pledged Shares, leaving a balance of 183,334 common shares of the Company in Pledged Collateral from Mr. Gladstone as of March 31, 2013. - (B) An event of default was triggered under this Note by virtue of Mr. Gladstone's failure to repay the amount outstanding within five business days of August 23, 2010.
 As such, we charged a default rate of an additional 2% per annum under this Note for all periods following default.

 In accordance with ASC 505, "Equity," receivables from employees for the issuance of capital stock to employees prior to the receipt of cash payment should be reflected in the balance sheet as a reduction to stockholders' equity.
-Therefore, our recourse notes totaling in aggregate \$3.0 million as of December 31, 2012 were recorded as notes to employees and are included in the net assets section of our accompanying Condensed Consolidated Statements of Assets and Liabilities.
-As of December 31, 2012, we determined that these notes were still recourse.
+Therefore, our recourse notes totaling in aggregate \$1.2 million as of March 31, 2013 were recorded as notes to employees and are included in the net assets section of our accompanying Condensed Consolidated Statements of Assets and Liabilities.
+As of March 31, 2013, we determined that these notes were still recourse.